slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - **Camel** case must be used to for bean ids, names and aliases as well as properties

 When overriding a bean, there are two approaches to use:
- - A overriding bean can be defined as a completely independent bean and use the same id as the bean b The rules for the definition of web specific and global beans must be understood so as not to define beans in the wrong place.
+ - A overriding bean can be defined as a completely independent bean and use the same id or the same alias as the bean being overriden
+The rules for the definition of web specific and global beans must be understood so as not to define beans in the wrong place.
 Web specific beans must be defined in the <extensionname>-web-spring.xml file in the resources/\<extension-name>/web/spring folder.
 Global bean definitions are performed in the \<extension-name>-spring.xml file in the resources folder.

 Standalone bean example: